PENN Entertainment (PENN)

 Felicia Hendrix, Executive Vice President, Chief Financial Officer

-Felicia Hendrix serves as the Executive Vice President and Chief Financial Officer of PENN Entertainment, a position she has held since March 2021.
-She brings over 20 years of Wall Street experience to her role.
-Before joining PENN, Ms. Hendrix was a Managing Director and Equity Research Analyst at Barclays, where she covered the gaming, lodging, and leisure industries.
-She was consistently recognized in the Institutional Investor All Americas Research Team polls.
-Prior to Barclays, Ms. Hendrix was a Managing Director at Lehman Brothers.
+Felicia Hendrix brings over two decades of Wall Street experience to her role as CFO, which she commenced in March 2021.
+Prior to joining PENN, she served as a Managing Director and Equity Research Analyst at Barclays, where she covered the gaming, lodging, and leisure industries.
+Before her tenure at Barclays, Ms. Hendrix was a Managing Director at Lehman Brothers.

 Chris Rogers, Executive Vice President, Chief Strategy and Legal Officer and Secretary